Wogan's Perfect Recall

-Wogan's Perfect Recall is a game show presented by Sir Terry Wogan.
+Wogan's Perfect Recall is a game show presented by Terry Wogan.
 It was broadcast on Channel 4 and ran from 25 August 2008 to 19 November 2010.

 Format

 Four contestants compete in each episode for a chance to win up to £100,000.
 The scores are reset to zero at the beginning of each round.

 Round 1

 Twenty questions are asked on the buzzer, all worth one point each.
 If a contestant misses, any of the other three may buzz in and respond; however, if a second contestant also misses, the host reveals the correct answer.
 The lowest scorer at the end of this round is eliminated from the game.

 Each correct answer is added to a video wall above the contestants' heads, placed so that they cannot see it.
 These answers are used for all questions in subsequent rounds.

 Rounds 2 and 3

 Twenty new questions are asked in each round, following the same rules as Round 1.
 For the benefit of the studio audience and the home viewers, correct answers are removed from the video wall as they are used.
 The lowest scorer at the end of each round is eliminated.